ChessMastermind/AqaOxfordGradeboundaries-csv/README.md

-# 📊 AQA Oxford Grade Boundaries Dataset (Jan 2018–Jan 2025)
+# 📊 AQA Oxford Grade Boundaries Dataset (2018–2025)

 **A complete, unified CSV containing all grade boundaries for AQA Oxford AS/A-Level exams from January 2018 through January 2025.**
 Perfect for students, educators, and researchers who want to explore historical cutoffs without wrestling with dozens of PDFs.